 Sometimes just building up the courage to even eat out is scary in itself!
 But Gluten Free at Disney Springs is easier than most places.

-Thankfully, we have Disney World, which does it’s best to make sure that there is a safe meal, for all limitation (those in the top 8 and out of the top 8, vegetarian, vegan, kosher and halal) and you can learn more about doing the Disney World Resort and Parks while gluten free.
+Thankfully, we have Disney World, which does their best to make sure that there is a safe meal, for all limitation (those in the top 8 and out of the top 8, vegetarian, vegan, kosher and halal) and you can learn more about doing the Disney World Resort and Parks while gluten free.

 But that leaves us with Disney Springs which has a major hiccup…

 most of the dining facilities are NOT owned by Disney… but some are owned by Disney!

 So they may not have the FARE training that Disney has made sure its Chefs have, and they may not have a dedicated space to prepare allergy-friendly food.

 While each situation needs to be evaluated in the moment (like that cashier who made a snide remark, oh, we don’t have brownies, do you want Cookies?
 Well are they gluten free? no… they are regular cookies!
 FACEPALM!!!!)Disney Springs does have some favorites!

 And as far as cookies that are allergy friendly, I can’t recommend this dedicated bakery enough!

 🏰 Let’s talk food at Disney Springs, but just in case you need even more guides, don’t hesitate to check out Universal Orlando Gluten Free Options , the NEW Galaxy’s Edge Gluten Free options, and the top 5 BEST gluten free snacks you’ll find inside Disney World Parks. 🏰

 What is it, Where is it at, and is it Free?
 Disney Springs Info